jhancock532/Everyday/README.md

 # Introduction
 Hello, I'm James Hancock, a computer science and innovation student studying at the University of Bristol.

+This project was inspired by [Beeple](https://twitter.com/beeple), a visual artist who is one of the internet's most famous everyday practioners.
+After watching him give a talk on the subject ([see here](https://vimeo.com/125524216)) I decided that I would give it a go for a month, by creating a new [CodePen](https://codepen.io/jhancock532/#) pen every day.

+<blockquote class="twitter-tweet" data-lang="en-gb"><p lang="en" dir="ltr">I&#39;m doing a pen a day for the first month of 2019 - kicking things off, here is a <a href="https://twitter.com/hashtag/p5js?src=hash&amp;ref_src=twsrc%5Etfw">#p5js</a> and <a href="https://twitter.com/hashtag/datgui?src=hash&amp;ref_src=twsrc%5Etfw">#datgui</a> template, to get new projects started quicker.
+I&#39;ve added comments to make the code beginner friendly.  <a href="https://t.co/5WGlekntY4">https://t.co/5WGlekntY4</a> <a href="https://twitter.com/hashtag/codepen?src=hash&amp;ref_src=twsrc%5Etfw">#codepen</a> <a href="https://t.co/rbQG2GyJq8">pic.twitter.com/rbQG2GyJq8</a></p>&mdash; James Hancock (@jhancock532) <a href="https://twitter.com/jhancock532/status/1080047751356993536?ref_src=twsrc%5Etfw">1 January 2019</a></blockquote>
+<script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-This website is a list of all the daily web development projects I've completed since the 1st of January, 2019.
-The projects completed vary considerably in nature, from experiments with [p5.js](https://p5js.org/), [Bootstrap 4](https://getbootstrap.com/), and [jQuery](https://jquery.com/).
-I've been studying the fundamentals of JavaScript recently.
+This website is a list of all of these pens I completed during January.
+The projects vary considerably, including experiments with [p5.js](https://p5js.org/), [Bootstrap 4](https://getbootstrap.com/), and [jQuery](https://jquery.com/).
+During the second half of the month, I narrowed my focus to learning the fundamentals of JavaScript in greater depth.

-What you see here is not a portfolio of polished, final products, more of a long-term journey, a learning process filled with ups and downs.
-This website is part code, part blog, so be warned about rambling reflections.

-To read more of the inspiration that started this process and the inital strategy I followed, [click here](#inspiration-and-strategy).
-Part of this strategy was performing weekly reflections on what I'd done that week.
-You can find a direct link to these reflections below.
+At the end of each week in the month, I wrote a short reflective piece on what I'd learned that week, and what I'd do differently the next.
+These reflections can be found at the following links.

 - [Week One Reflection](#week-one-reflection)
 - [Week Two Reflection](#week-two-reflection)
 - [Week Three Reflection](#week-three-reflection)
 - [Week Four Reflection](#week-four-reflection)

-My favourite everyday project so far has been Day 14, Particle System II.
+My favourite everyday project from this month was Day 14, Particle System II.
 See a live demo below.

 <p class="codepen" data-height="500" data-theme-id="35659" data-default-tab="result" data-user="jhancock532" data-slug-hash="MZZMVK" data-preview="true" style="height: 462px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid black; margin: 1em 0; padding: 1em;" data-pen-title="Particle System Template II">
   <span>See the Pen <a href="https://codepen.io/jhancock532/pen/MZZMVK/">